User-Friendly Interface

 Pythonista receives regular updates that introduce new features, library support, and improvements ensuring a robust and up-to-date development environment.

 If you own an iPad you could look at the Pythonista app: http://omz-software.com/pythonista/ ...
 This is sufficient Python programming using anything in the standard libraries, NumPy and MatPlotLib, various other useful libraries like BeautifulSoup4 and SQLAlchemy, and it includes omz's custom modules to provide access to a number of iOS specific features.
-Source: almost 4 years ago
+Source: about 4 years ago

 Why not?
 There are plenty of coding applications on the iPad, from Swift with Swift Playgrounds to Javascript/Node.js with play.js to Python with Pythonista, not to mention tooling like GitHub and Working Copy.
-Source: almost 4 years ago
+Source: over 4 years ago

 Can you even code on an iPad?
 Python maybe, but in general iOS apps are heavily locked down and restricted, so no popping up the terminal and installing random stuff that Apple doesn't allow you to.
-Source: about 4 years ago
+Source: over 4 years ago

 It depends on what you want to run the script for.
 Apps like pythonista are very good for running smallish scripts for learning python and the included modules like numpy and matplotlib let you do numeric/plotting tasks to learn how to use those and other installed modules.
 But you will eventually run into limitations which is when you switch to a desktop machine.
 But for learning pythonista is fine.
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing Pythonista to other products?